-- 4. Set other implementation options as needed (see Setting Logic Synthesis Implementation Options, on page 128 for a list of choices).
+- 4. Set other implementation options as needed (see Setting Logic Synthesis Implementation Options, on page 129 for a list of choices).
 Click OK. - 5.
 Click the Run button to synthesize the design.
 The software compiles and maps the design using the options you set. - 6.
 To set device options with a script, use the set_option Tcl command.
 The following table contains an alphabetical list of the device options on the Device tab mapped to the equivalent Tcl commands.
 Because the options are technology- and family-based, all of the options listed in the table may not be available in the selected technology.
 All commands begin with set_option, followed by the syntax in the column as shown.
 Check the Reference Manual for the most comprehensive list of options for your vendor.

-The following table shows typical device options.
+The following table shows a majority of the device options.

+Option Cl Command (set_option) Annotated Properties for Analyst -run_prop_extract {1 0} Disable I/O Insertion -disable_io_insertion {1 0} Fanout Guide -fanout_limit fanout_value

 Option Tcl Command (set_option)

-Disable I/O Insertion -disable_io_insertion {1 0}

-Fanout Guide -fanout_limit fanout_value

 Package -package pkg_name

-Option Tcl Command (set_option)

 Part -part part_name

 Resolve Mixed Drivers -resolve_multiple_driver {1 0}

 Speed -speed_grade speed_grade

 Technology -technology keyword

 Update Compile Point Timing Data -update_models_cp {0 1}